input-output-hk/cardano-sl/docs/configuration.md

 Keys in `vssCerts` dictionary are `StakeholderId`s of certificates' issuers.
 They must be consistent with `signingKey` values.

+#### Balances and stakes

+In _genesis data_ there are two fields which determine balances:
+`avvmDistr` and `nonAvvmBalances`:
+ - The former is a map from AVVM addresses to balances
+ - The latter is a map from Cardano-SL addresses to balances

+AVVM addresses can be easily converted to Cardano-SL addresses (redeem type), so obtaining a final map from Cardano-SL addresses to balances is trivial.

+Stakes are computed from balances w.r.t. `bootStakeholders` map, because all genesis addresses have `BootstraEra` stake distribution.
+Keys in `bootStakeholders` map are `StakeholderId`s which will have stake and values are their weights (stake will be distributed proportionally to those weights).

 ### Genesis spec format

 Let's again start with an example: